adamradocz/WordPress-Plugin-Boilerplate/README.md

 * Contatains templates for:
   * [Admin menu](https://codex.wordpress.org/Adding_Administration_Menus)
   * [Settings](https://codex.wordpress.org/Settings_API)
-  * [Shortcode](https://codex.wordpress.org/Shortcode_API) as a Form and how to pass data from a Javascript and retur data back.
+  * [Shortcode](https://codex.wordpress.org/Shortcode_API) as a Form and how to pass data from a Javascript and return data back.

 ## Installation